sybilhoangRG/support.balsamiq.com/content/sales/discounts.md

 *   Wireframes for Confluence and Wireframes for Jira
 *   Mockups 3 for Confluence or Jira Cloud and Mockups 3 for Desktop
 *   myBalsamiq and a plugin (Balsamiq for Google Drive or an Atlassian plugin)
+*   Balsamiq Cloud and Mockups 3 for Desktop or a plugin (Balsamiq for Google Drive or an Atlassian plugin)